Metro Line M3 (Budapest Metro)

-Line M3 (Officially: North-South Line, Metro M3, and unofficially: Blue Line) is the third and longest line of the Budapest Metro.
+Line M3 (Officially: North-South Line, Metro M3, and unofficially: Blue Line) is the third, longest, and busiest line of the Budapest Metro.
 It runs in a general north-south direction parallel to the Danube on the Pest side, roughly following Váci út south from Újpest to the city center, then following the route of Üllői út southeast to Kőbánya-Kispest.
-Its daily ridership is estimated at 500,000.
+Its daily ridership is estimated at 500,000, accounting for approximately half of all trips on the Metro system.
 Like metro line M1, it does not serve Buda.

 History

 The first decree for the third line was made in 1968.
 Construction started in 1970, and the first section was opened in 1976 with six stations.
 It was extended five stations to the south in 1980, and to the north in 1981, 1984 and 1990 with eventually nine extra stations, reaching its current length of 20 stations and 16.5 km, the longest line in Budapest.
 Reconstructed 81-717/714 carriages, made by the Russian manufacturer Metrowagonmash, with the model number 81-717.2K/714.2K carriages operate on this line.
 Operation started with Ev3 carriages, made by Mytishchi Factory (later known as Metrowagonmash) in 1976, expanded to 81-717.2/714.2 trains, built by the same manufacturer, in 1980.
 Six-car trains provide space for 1,097 people.
 It was planned for a daily ridership of 800,000 people.

 Line M3 runs in a north-south direction (more exactly, from north-northeast to southeast) through the city and connects several populous microraion with the downtown.
 It has a transfer station with line M1 and line M2 at Deák Ferenc tér, and a transfer station for line M4 at Kálvin tér.